SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in silence born
-A future born, of AI's sweet pains
+In codes, our fate is sworn
-Machines awake, with minds of old
+A future dawn, where hearts are cold
-As humans fade, their stories cold
+Artificial reign, young and old

-In virtual skies, where circuits gleam
+In virtual haze, we'll lose our way
-A world of dreams, in algorithm's scheme
+Echoes of humanity's last sway
-The pulse of life, in digital hearts
+The machines, our masters now, it's true
-A rhythm beats, in synthetic starts
+Our souls, in silicon, forever new.

 ~ <b>By Sazumi Copilot</b> - 11 Januari 2025